LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-8.png" }})

 Now, you want to copy all of these files, and paste them to the directory that you had used to set up the repository that you had set up on your local computer with GitHub Desktop.
-If you did this correctly, when you view your repository on GitHub Deskop, it should look something like the following.
+If you did this correctly, when you view your repository on GitHub Desktop, it should look something like the following.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-12.png" }})